How to Contribute?

 - Please provide as much information as possible to help us understand the changes you made and follow the pull request template.

-- As long as a pull request is being worked on, it must be marked with as a Draft.
+- As long as a pull request is being worked on, it must be marked as a Draft.

 - When an issue has been implemented and tested, move the issue and the pull request from "Under Development" to "To Review".
 Follow the pr template, and please remove the Draft status.